-This report summarizes the results of the 2011 Federal Motor Carrier Safety Administration (FMCSA) Drug and Alcohol Testing Survey.
-This annual survey measures the percentage of drivers with commercial driver's licenses (CDLs) who test positive for controlled substances (referred to as drugs in this report) and/or alcohol, as a result of random and non-random (preemployment, post-accident, reasonable suspicion, return to duty, and follow-up) testing.
+This report summarizes the results of the 2013 Federal Motor Carrier Safety Administration (FMCSA) Drug and Alcohol Testing Survey.
+This annual survey measures the percentage of drivers with commercial driver's licenses (CDLs) that test positive for controlled substances (referred to as drugs in this report) and/or alcohol, as a result of random and non-random (pre-employment, postcrash, and reasonable suspicion/follow-up) testing.